Sunday, October 16, 2016

 Small apples crushed by people passing on the sidewalk get onto your street footware, which if you do not change before going onto the greens; you can be sure to have carried this food scent to the green.
 Squirrels which leave the greens alone all year round are attracted now to this new scent and believe a buried treat awaits them so the digging begins.

 When I first saw this problem, I thought why that single green only; and why so far from the community garden.
 I realized that I had been the day before, helping a learning member with a problem in delivery and I had not changed my footware before going on the green.
-Yes, I think it was my fault.
+Yes, I took responsibility even if I think it was not my fault.
+Now, for the last 10 years, I have three sets of footware for Lawn Bowls.
+One at the club,(in club locker) one for competitons (in bowls travelling bag) and an extra lawn bowling safe footware for when I take my club shoes home for a monthly cleaning.
+Although I may not be coaching new members, I still tell them about the need to change their footware when going on the green. (something that club coaching does feel important).

 Our club does not have a "Greens committee " to bring such problems or even develop an aawareness of such problems.
 This is one type discussion members of a Greens committee will find interesting and of course the executives don t have time to study or discuss these things.

-The Greens chairperson, at our club is the president and as a member of the club executives would definitely need members to work with him (as Greens committee) to suggest such policy to members.
+(Update) The Greenskeeper, at our club a few years ago was the president and as a member of the club executives, one would have thought that he would definitely have created volunteer members to work with him (and forming as Greens committee).
+These volunteer could then suggest such policy to members.
 Asking them to understand the need for unique footware in the fall.
-Therefore no such policy exist or will be installed and applied in the coming (or following) year.
-So the greens will have this problem every fall.
+Ofcourse, no such committee was created or policy existed or expected to be installed and applied in the coming (or following) year.
+So the greens will there still have this problem every fall.
 Personalty, I have for many years use only a clubhouse stored pair of lawn bowl shoes for this reason.
-This is an example of greens protection which involves all members.
+This is an example of greens protection which involves all members (end).

 Some of the members of a Greens Committee to work with the Chairman and the Greenskeeper are: